-This Data Processing Agreement (“Agreement”) forms part of the Contract for Services under the Passbolt Cloud Customers Terms and Conditions (the “Principal Agreement”), between a Passbolt Cloud Customer (the “Customer”, or the “Data Controller”) and Passbolt SA (“Passbolt”, or the “Data Processor”) (together as the “Parties”)
+This DPA, as defined below, forms part of the Contract for Services under the Passbolt Cloud Customers Terms and Conditions (the “Principal Agreement”), between a Passbolt Cloud Customer (the “Customer”, or the “Data Controller”) and Passbolt SA (“Passbolt”, or the “Data Processor”) (together as the “Parties”).

-This Agreement is an amendment to the Principal Agreement and is effective upon its incorporation to the Principal Agreement, which incorporation may be specified in the Principal Agreement or an executed amendment to the Principal Agreement.
-Upon its incorporation into the Principal Agreement, this Agreement will form a part of the Principal Agreement.
+This DPA is an amendment to the Principal Agreement and is effective upon its incorporation to the Principal Agreement, which incorporation may be specified in the Principal Agreement or an executed amendment to the Principal Agreement.
+Upon its incorporation into the Principal Agreement, this DPA will form a part of the Principal Agreement.
+The term of this DPA is the same as the term of the Principal Agreement.

 (A) The Customer acts as a Data Controller.

-(B) The Customer wishes to subcontract certain Services, which imply the processing of personal data, to the Data Processor.
+(B) The Customer wishes to subcontract certain Services, which imply the processing of personal data on its behalf, to the Data Processor.